sumeetdas/succinct-rust/README.md

   * The source code information you see above (e.g. `at ./src/main.rs:4`) are called **debug symbols**.
   * Debug symbols are not present if you do `cargo build --release` or `cargo run --release`.

+### Unwinding the Stack or Aborting in Response to a Panic
+* By default, when a panic occurs, the program starts unwinding, which means Rust walks back up the stack and cleans up the data from each function it encounters.
+  * But this walking back and cleanup is a lot of work.
+* The alternative is to immediately abort, which ends the program without cleaning up.
+  * Memory that the program was using will then need to be cleaned up by the operating system.
+  * If in your project you need to make the <u>resulting binary</u> as small as possible, you can switch from unwinding to aborting upon a panic by adding `panic = 'abort'` to the appropriate `[profile]` sections in your `Cargo.toml` file.
+  * For example, if you want to abort on panic in *release* mode, add this:
+    ```
+    [profile.release]
+    panic = 'abort'
+    ```

 ### Recoverable errors with `Result`
 * `Result` enum:
   ```rust